Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 - The deaths of these characters have significant ramifications on the story, shaping the course of events that follow.
 - The perspective captures the emotional impact of these losses and their reverberations throughout the narrative.
 6. The Aftermath and Political Landscape:
-- The chapter concludes with the aftermath of the battle, as Jon, Sansa, and Davos assess the consequences and the new political landscape.
+- The story continues with with the aftermath of the battle, as Jon, Sansa, and Davos assess the consequences and the new political landscape.
 - They reflect on the sacrifices made, the lives lost, and the implications for the future of the North and the fight against the White Walkers.
 - The perspective highlights the characters' growth, resilience, and determination as they prepare for the final acts of the story.